sp94/Peacock.jl/paper/paper.md

 The **P**lane-wave **E**xpansion **A**pproach to **C**haracterising **O**ptical
 **C**rystals in **k**-space - otherwise known as
-`Peacock.jl` - is a Julia package for studying photonic crystals using the Plane Wave Expansion Method [@rumpf2006design].
+`Peacock.jl` - is a Julia package for solving Maxwell's equations using the Plane Wave Expansion Method [@rumpf2006design] in order to predict the optical properties of photonic crystals.
 A photonic crystal is a material whose optical properties arise from its periodic structure [@yablonovitch1987inhibited; @john1987strong], and `Peacock.jl` is named for the irridescent colours of peacock feathers which